retaildevcrews/ngsa-asb/spikes/argo-cd/README.md

 ## Step 2:  Deploy a sample application with GitOps

-Now that ArgoCD has been installed on the cluster, you can deploy your application using GitOps in two different ways: via the UI or via kubectl.
+Now that ArgoCD has been installed on the cluster, you can deploy your application using GitOps in two different ways: via the UI or via YAML declaration.

 ### UI Setup